NAEPDEV/NAEP-Style-Guide/ux/introduction.md

 @parent ux.overview

 The NAEP Style Guide provides guidance and specifications for the presentation of <a href="https://nces.ed.gov/nationsreportcard/experience/">NAEP</a>’s student-facing user interface (UI) elements.

 This guide is a living document.
 It will evolve as NAEP continues to gather information from external research, experts in the field, and its own studies and administrations.

-The change log for the UX section can be found on the [version-history.md] page.
+The change log for the style guide can be found on the [version-history.md] page.

 ## Scope